Velimir Perasović: Coaching career

-Perasović became the head coach of Split CO, before moving back to Spain, to become the head coach of Tau Cerámica.
+Perasović started his coaching career at Split CO, before moving back to Spain to become the head coach of Tau Cerámica.
 He led the team to the EuroLeague Final Four.

-In the 2007–08 season, Perasović was appointed the head coach for Estudiantes, filling in for Mariano de Pablos, who had been fired due to negative results.
+In the 2007–08 season, Perasović was appointed the head coach for Estudiantes.

-He then moved to Zagreb, to become the head coach for Cibona.
-In 2009 he led the team to the Adriatic League final, winning the award for the best coach in the Adriatic League in that season, and won the Croatian Cup and Croatian League championship, respectively.
-He again took Cibona to the Adriatic League and Croatian Cup finals in 2010.
-He also won the Croatian League championship.
+After that, he moved to Zagreb, to become the head coach for Cibona.
+In 2009, he led the team to the Adriatic League final, winning the award for the best coach in the Adriatic League in that season, and won the Croatian Cup and Croatian League championship.
+He again took Cibona to the Adriatic League and Croatian Cup finals in 2010 and, once again, won the Croatian League championship.

+From there, Perasović moved to Istanbul as he took over as the head coach of Efes Pilsen.
+He stayed with the club for one season.

-In January 2012, he came back to Spain to coach Valencia.
+In January 2012, he returned to Spain to coach Valencia.
 Perasović won the 2013–14 EuroCup, and left the club in January 2015.
 In March 2015, Perasović took over the senior Croatian men's national team.
 After a disappointing EuroBasket 2015 tournament, in which Croatia was defeated in the round of 16, Perasović and Croatia parted ways.

-In June 2015, he came back to Spain to coach Laboral Kutxa, while in February 2016, he extended his contract with Baskonia through the 2016–17 season.
-After being a semifinalist of the three competitions Baskonia played (EuroLeague, Copa del Rey, and Liga ACB), Perasović left the club and went back to coach Anadolu Efes.
-On 16 December 2017, Anadolu Efes parted ways with him.
+In June 2015, he, once again, returned to Spain to coach Baskonia.
+After leading the team to semifinals of three separate competitions (EuroLeague, Copa del Rey, and Liga ACB), Perasović left the club and returned to Anadolu Efes.
+On 16 December 2017, Anadolu Efes and Perasović parted ways.

-On 16 November 2018, he came back to Spain to the third time to coach Kirolbet Baskonia until the end of 2019–20 season to replace Pedro Martínez.
-On 20 December 2019, following a loss to Real Madrid, Perasović was fired from Baskonia.
+On 16 November 2018, he returned to Spain for the third time to coach Kirolbet Baskonia.
+On 20 December 2019, following a loss to Real Madrid, Perasović's contract was terminated.

-On June 29, 2021, he has signed with UNICS Kazan of the VTB United League.
+On June 29, 2021, he signed with UNICS Kazan of the VTB United League where he is currently coaching for the fifth consecutive season.